as409/Pipelined-Sentiment-Classifier/README.md

 THe final output of my code would be the sentiment(i.e. 'positive', 'negative' or 'neutral') predicted by my classifer along with the accuracy and confusion matrix.

 The datasets I have used in my codes are of SemEval 2014 which I cannot provide because of legal reasons.
+You can contact the organisers of the SemEval for the datasets.

 Instead of using the NLTK tokenizer I have used the tokenizer built by Brendan O'Connor(http://github.com/brendano/tweetmotif)